Delivering on Education

 Actionable data usage

-Depending on the course a users age could be anywhere from 12-75.
-Testing was previously limited to unmoderated testing on Trymata.
-I built a business case for developing our own in-house testing that would give current and future builds real world data we could act on.
-Persistence paid off and my team was able to cut 4 hours from our intake process.
-This freed up product hours and we secured moderated testing with end users.
-A better gauge on how the product is being implemented and shared.
-We could now update current builds and use insights for future builds.
+With users ranging from 12 to 75, testing was previously limited to unmoderated sessions on Trymata.
+I built a business case for in-house testing to provide actionable real-world data for current and future builds.
+Persistence paid off—our team cut four hours from the intake process, freeing up product hours and securing moderated testing with end users.
+This gave us deeper insights into how the product was implemented and shared, allowing us to refine current builds and inform future iterations.